 Take for example Courage (Odvaha) by Jaroslav Róna on Moravian Square (Moravské náměstí) which depicts a knight mounting a horse with unusually long legs.
 From afar, the length of the legs is noticeable, but the sizable limbs actually isn’t why this piece prompts conversations.
 Stand underneath the statue and glance skywards and you’ll discover a saucy surprise.

-We chose a petite, but fully-functional apartment about five minutes walk from the city’s attractions.
+As well as hotels, there are lots of homes and apartments to choose from too.
+We chose a petite, but fully-functional apartment* about five minutes walk from the city’s attractions.
 We really liked the modern decor and colour scheme and the contemporary layout and design choices.
 Despite the size, there was a complete kitchen, full-sized bed, bright & clean bathroom and comfortable living area.

 7. The Awesome Night Life